High-Order Meshfree Surface Integration, Including Singular Integrands: Background

 It is convenient to define a linear operator $\L:\H\to\C^{\tilde{N}+\tilde{N}_{\partial}}$ and some $\vc f\in\C^{\tilde{N}+\tilde{N}_{\partial}}$ such that this problem becomes

 For this problem to be uniquely solvable, we require $\L$ to be bounded in the $\H\to\C^{\tilde{N}+\tilde{N}_{\partial}}$ sense, which means that both $\F$ and $\G$ evaluated at individual points must be bounded as operators from $\H$ to $\C$.
-We also need the constraint set to be non-empty, which is often the case due to the finite number of collocation points even if the PDE given by (\ref{eq:pde1}) and (\ref{eq:pdebound}) is not solvable globally.
+We also need the constraint set to be non-empty for each $\vc f$; $\L$ must be surjective.
+We note that for reasonable choices of $\H$ (examples are discussed in Subsection \ref{subsec:Hilbert-Spaces-for}), $\L$ is generally surjective for a finite number of collocation points even if the PDE given by (\ref{eq:pde1}) and (\ref{eq:pdebound}) is not solvable globally.
 In this case, problem (\ref{eq:optproblem}) has a few important properties.
-Let $\tilde{u}\in\H$ be the solution to (\ref{eq:optproblem}), then $\tilde{u}\in\mathcal{R}\b{\L^{*}}=\b{\mathcal{N}\b{\L}}^{\perp}$ (noting that $\mathcal{R}\b{\L^{*}}$ is finite-dimensional and therefore closed).
+Let $\tilde{u}\in\H$ be the solution to (\ref{eq:optproblem}), then $\tilde{u}\in\mathcal{R}\,(\L^{*})=(\mathcal{N}\,(\L))^{\perp}$ (noting that $\mathcal{R}\b{\L^{*}}$ is finite-dimensional and therefore closed).
 We can therefore find $\tilde{u}$ by solving

 The linear problem given by (\ref{eq:kernel}) is finite-dimensional, and $\L\L^{*}$ is symmetric and positive-definite as long as the constraint set is non-empty; $\L\L^{*}$ corresponds to the interpolation matrix $\vc{\Phi}$ for (Hermite) RBF methods.
 This gives us the term “symmetric meshfree methods” to refer to methods that arise from the solution of (\ref{eq:optproblem}), since $\L\L^{*}$ is symmetric even when the operator $\F$ is not.
 Note that there are also non-symmetric meshfree methods, such as Kansa's \cite{kansa90}, for which the methods and results of this paper do not apply.